The Rundown

 But there are high-quality, fantastic dog foods for budget-conscious Bulldog owners too.
 Our Best Value For Money choice ticks all the boxes and comes at an extremely nice price.
 There’s something for everyone on this list!

-American Bulldogs are at risk for some serious health issues.
-Firstly, they are (borderline) brachycephalic, so they’re automatically in the zone for a group of conditions called brachycephalic syndrome.
+American Bulldogs are (borderline) brachycephalic, so they’re automatically in the zone for a group of conditions called brachycephalic syndrome.
 It’s important to note that although American Bulldogs are less flat-faced than their English and French counterparts, they can still suffer from related conditions.

 All Bulldogs tend to struggle with food allergies and intolerances.
 This can lead to digestive issues and skin problems, as well as dry and dull fur.
 Hypothyroidism is also common.